 The following measures for improving resilience against deliberate and accidental cyber risks may be considered:

-Much of the cyber security for sensors will be formed by physical security.
+Part of the cyber security for sensors will be formed by physical security.
 Consider qualitative locks, thorough building, fences, security cameras, door/window alarms, smoke detectors, leakage detectors, climate control and emergency power systems.
 Many of these will already be in place for availability purposes and addressing accidental influences.
 Additional measures may be needed to detect and prevent deliberate access attempts and the consequential cyber risks of that.

 Related to physical security, make sure authorisation for entering the site is controlled.
 Who has the keys?
 Is it a shared location?

 Implement monitoring tools that not only monitor availability but also data integrity.
 Think of ways to validate that received data is valid and authentic.
 For instance, water level will, in normal situations not rise 10 meters in 1 minute and a ship on a radar will not move 100 meters in 3 seconds.
+Neither will an AIS message be received from a ship hundreds of miles away.

+Awareness should be created amongst VTS personnel to recognise and respond appropriately to cyber incidents including (potential) integrity degradation of VTS information, including traffic image, data communication and voice communication.
+Training of VTS operators and maintenance staff is recommended.

 Turn off unnecessary features of systems.
 A hydrographic sensor may be programmable by Bluetooth.
 Make sure the Bluetooth is disabled when not programming the sensor and make sure it is documented so it is repeatable for the next sensor.
 Also, any unused (network) interfaces should be disabled at unmanned locations.

-Apply encryption on communication links, whether they are wired (copper/fiber), wireless (beam/laser/LTE/Satcom), public (Internet/site2site service), or private (own cables) to make sure eavesdropping and manipulation of the data.
+Apply encryption on communication links, whether they are wired (copper/fiber), wireless (beam/laser/LTE/Satcom), public (Internet/site2site service), or private (own cables) to make sure eavesdropping and manipulation of the data is prevented as much as possible.

+Apply authentication where possible to be able to validate that data is actually originating from the device or system that it identifies itself as.

 Take measures to assure that if one sensor is compromised, this will not imply that all sensors may be compromised, e.g. as a result of identical passwords or other configuration.